Looking for real reviews of gun safes? Welcome, you’ve come to the right place.

 At this point there are at least a dozen gun safe reviews websites, most started in early 2013.
 Where did they all suddenly come from?The answer lies in internet search engines, which have created a new industry called Internet Niche Marketing.
-If someone searches for information like “gun safe reviews”, Google, Bing, Yahoo, etc. will try to find them that information.
+If someone searches for information like “gun safe reviews”, search engines like Google, Bing, Yahoo, etc. will try to find that information.
 Internet Marketers look through what people are searching for and find “niche” search phrases.
 If they find one that meets their needs, they make a website to provide that information and make money off of it.
 Some of them provide good information.
 Some of them don’t.

 For a niche search term to be profitable, it must meet a few criteria.
 “Gun Safe Reviews” had a lot going for it, but didn’t have enough people searching for it.

 At the end of 2012, the Newtown Tragedy changed that.
 Fearing that Congress would enact more gun control laws, we went to stores and voted with our wallets.
 After buying guns, owners needed a place to secure them too.
 So, gun safe sales exploded as well.
 Suddenly “Gun Safe Reviews” had enough traffic that internet marketers noticed it (see right).

 By a quick glance, the gun safe reviews websites that have popped up run the gamut from a very experienced internet marketer to two beginners who built their sites by following the step-by-step instructions on a guru’s blog.
 Based on their writing, I doubt a couple of them own a gun at all.

 And how is Gun Safe Reviews Guy any different?